 The San Diego Zoo

-We hope you've found this overview of when to visit San Diego helpful in planning a visit to San Diego.
-You'll find more resources and tips inside our San Diego Planning Guide.
+We hope you've found this overview of San Diego transportation "hopful" in planning a visit to San Diego.
+You'll find more resources and tips in our San Diego Planning Guide.